 Our current operating plan includes expenditures related to the continued launch of DSUVIA in the United States.
-This plan includes an assumption that COVID-19 related restrictions on access to potential customers and elective surgeries will continue to be lifted, as well as anticipated activities required to resubmit the Zalviso NDA.
+This plan includes an assumption that COVID-19 related restrictions on access to potential customers and elective surgeries will be lifted in the second half of 2021, as well as anticipated activities required to resubmit the Zalviso NDA.
 These assumptions may change as a result of many factors.
 We will continue to evaluate the work necessary to successfully launch DSUVIA and gain approval of Zalviso in the United States and intend to update our cash forecasts accordingly.
-Our forecast that our existing capital resources will permit us to meet our capital and operational requirements through the third quarter of 2021 is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
+Our forecast that our existing capital resources will permit us to meet our capital and operational requirements through at least the next twelve months is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.